|||

 I am an independent researcher and program evaluator; right now I am co-founder and Director at Causal Map Ltd.

-I was based in Sarajevo 1997-2017, so on this blog you can read, amongst other things, some fragments of research from B&H and the Balkans.
+I was based in Sarajevo 1997-2017, where I did a lot of research in B&H and the Balkans.

 In Sarajevo I cofounded proMENTE social research, where I also worked.
 Prior to proMENTE, I worked as Programme Manager of a series of academic and training projects for students and psychosocial professionals in South-East Europe for the University of Munich with Prof. Willi Butollo.